-Can you tell me how much my old tintype is worth, or when it was made?
-I do not offer that service.
+• Can you tell me how much my old tintype is worth, or when it was made?
+Can you restore my old tintype?
 I make new pictures only.
+I do not offer restoration, or appraisal services.

-What ARE tinypes, anyway?
+• What ARE tinypes, anyway?
 Tintypes are “old-fashioned” looking photographs made on metal plates entirely by hand using one of the oldest photography processes (wet-plate collodion) which was popular in 1850s-1880s.
 Charleston Tintypist uses modern aluminum plates, chemicals and vintage cameras and lenses to create contemporary tintype photographs.
 The photographs have a unique look and feel which are perfect for history lovers!
 We know that tintypes can last for over 150 years, so make an appointment to create your family heirloom!

-How did you get into this?
+• How did you get into this?
 I have been making pictures since I was a kid and it was a hobby for a long time.
 I transitioned into commercial photography (digital) after I moved to the United States in 2000 – doing mainly weddings and portraits.
 I’d been a fan of historic processes for a long time and was processing film in my darkroom for a while when I decided I wanted to learn a more creatively challenging process, so I took a weekend workshop in Savannah, GA.
 That was in 2013 and I knew I was hooked right away.
 After about a year (in 2014) I started going to living history events to get out of the studio and work with natural light.
-Since then I’ve made hundreds of tintypes.
+Since then I’ve made over a thousand tintypes.
 The hard work has really helped me hone my skills.
 I love it!

-What should I wear for my session?
+• What should I wear for my session?
 Feel free to wear whatever you like!
 Be aware that any graphics or text on your clothing will appear in reverse (mirror image).
 Keep in mind that solid colors work best (less distracting than prints).
 Some people like wearing vintage-looking clothing because it looks really cool and authentic with this process.
-I don’t provide costumes, unfortunately.
+I don’t provide costumes,unfortunately.

 Colors: This process is interesting when it comes to how colors translate into black and white (because it’s sensitive to UV).
 People are often surprised how different they look.
 So if you wear light blue, it will look white (darker blues are best).
 People with blue eyes often have very pale looking eyes.
 Tattoos done in blue ink, virtually disappear!
 If you wear red, it will look very dark, almost black.
 Freckles and birthmarks show up more.
 People who are tanned will look VERY tanned.